rtlrecguy-del/leradioapp/README.md

 [No Elec Dongle](https://www.nooelec.com/store/?srsltid=AfmBOopSf4UXkTtCjnEATcpNCeB3GxvSgWppPW0E9qMfOFou75puBHyx)

 Not sure if this works well with sdcards as storage.
 Audio is a lot less write intensive than video but I haven't tested it

+Any comments or sugestions please send me a message.